About us

 Plus icon

 AMEX is not a widely accepted credit card in Africa.
 MasterCard and Visa are widely accepted.
-Bring at least U$ 250 in cash per person for restaurant tipping ( 10%), entrance fees, personal purchases from local markets that may not take cards.
+Bring at least USD 250 in cash (in small denominations, as change is not readily given) per person for restaurant tipping (10%), entrance fees and personal purchases from local markets that may not take cards.

 What about medication?